NiklasRosenstein/yassg/docs/usage.md

 Themes commonly use this configuration parameter to include a link to a GitHub repository.

+__content-directory__

+Directory that contains the Markdown content files.
+If not specified, the `content/` directory of the current working directory is used.
+If specified, the path is considered relative to the configuration file.

 ## Directory layout

 Yassg will create a page for every markdown file in the **docs-dir**.
 If